 Participants are invited to examine their own stories, assumptions, and social positions through interactive exercises that cultivate empathy, awareness, and accountability.
 Rather than telling participants what to think, RA creates the conditions for participants to discover how racism operates within systems, relationships, and the self—and how allyship can move from concept to practice.

-Facilitated by Candice D’Meza, educator and professional actress (B.A., MPA), RA blends theatrical methodology with social justice pedagogy to foster meaningful, transformative dialogue.
+Facilitated by Candice D’Meza, educator and professional actress (B.A.
+Black Studies, MPA), RA blends theatrical methodology with social justice pedagogy to foster meaningful, transformative dialogue.

 Premiered in 2020, this workshop was developed with funding support from the City of Houston, administered by the Houston Arts Alliance.